davidissamattos/bpcs/cran-comments.md

   GNU make is a SystemRequirements.
   - checking for GNU extensions in Makefiles ...
 NOTE GNU make is a SystemRequirements.
-  - checking data for non-ASCII characters ...
+  - checking CRAN incoming feasibility ...
 NOTE
-  Note: found 1448 marked UTF-8 strings
+  New submission

 The package makes use of rstan (that also use the Eigen library) and Rcpp that need to be compiled at installation time and requires a large lib folder